qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_server_support.rst

 If one of your layers uses the Map Tip display (i.e. to show text using expressions) this will be listed inside the GetFeatureInfo output.
-If the layer uses a Value Map for one of his attributes, also this information will be shown in the GetFeatureInfo output.
+If the layer uses a Value Map for one of its attributes, this information will also be shown in the GetFeatureInfo output.

-|qg| support the following request for WMS service:
+|qg| supports the following requests for WMS service:

 * GetCapabilities
 * GetMap